emilda99/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints a string
+Write a function that prints half of a string